TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 ##Final stuff
 - [ ] Add in breadcrumb for results page
 - [ ] Hover details for transparency
-- [ ] Add logo to guide
+- [x] Add logo to guide
+- [x] Fix the text that appears above the guide page! (replace with own overlay thing?)
 - [ ] Code help popups
 - [ ] Add 'Next' and 'Prev' buttons for pages
 - [ ] Fix images on homepage
-- [ ] Fix the text that appears above the guide page! (replace with own overlay thing?)
+- [ ] Compress all images

 ##Data creation and cleaning
 - [x] Compile together all the datasets